Elmer Belt: Personal life

 Belt married the former Mary Ruth Smart (1892-1983) in 1918.
 Like her husband, Ruth (her preferred name), attended the University of California, Berkeley.
 After graduating, she attended a full-time program in library science organized by the University Library and offered under the College of Letters and Science.
 After they settled permanently in Los Angeles in 1923, she became a social and cultural leader in the city.
 She served on the Los Angeles Library Commission and the Opera Guild of Southern California.
 She also was president of the UCLA Art Council and helped launch major fundraising events for that group.
 In 1959, she led a drive to add 35 cents for the city tax rate to help support the city's public elementary schools.
 She was as well a founding director of the World Affairs Council and national vice president of the Travelers Aid Society.
 She died on January 9, 1983.

-The Belts had two sons, Charles Elmer Belt and Bruce Gregory Belt.

-Charles Belt (1919-1994) attended the University of Southern California.
-He was married to Marie Saunders from 1958-1966.
-He married Marie Catherine Patino on 15 August 1967, in San Diego, California.
-He died on May 26, 1994, in his hometown, at the age of 75.

-Bruce Belt (1926-2012) followed in his father's footsteps and became a urologist, practicing medicine in the Elmer Belt Urological Group for some 20 years.
-However, he did not enjoy being a doctor.
-In 1977 he left medicine and, at the age of 51, embarked on a career in education, becoming a successful and popular teacher of Biology, Chemistry, Latin, and Geography at the Brentwood School.
+The Belts had two sons, Charles Elmer Belt (1919-1994), and Bruce Gregory Belt (1926-2012), who also became a urologist, practicing medicine in the Elmer Belt Urological Group for 20 years before leaving medicine in 1977 to teach at the Brentwood School.